VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation: Related Work

 \textbf{Unified Visual Language Models.} Numerous efforts have been made to develop unified visual language models capable of generating both text and visual content, including images and videos.
 There are two mainstream methods to generate visual content in VLMs.
-Many works \cite{Emu, Emu2, jin2023unified, video-lavit, li2024mgm} combine VLMs with diffusion models like Stable Diffusion \cite{ldm} for high-quality image generation.
-Other works \cite{lwm, CM3Leon, Unified-io2, chameleon, xie2024show} adopt VQGAN-based vision encoders to convert visual inputs into discrete tokens and make LLMs learn to predict them.
-In this work, we design our framework based on the autoregressive next-token prediction method for visual generation and make our VLM learn to generate visual content effectively and efficiently.
+Many works \citep{Emu, Emu2, jin2023unified, seed-llama, li2024mgm, seed-x, video-lavit, ge2023planting} combine VLMs with diffusion models like Stable Diffusion \citep{ldm} for high-quality image generation.
+Other works \citep{lwm, CM3Leon, Unified-io2, chameleon, xie2024show} adopt VQGAN-based vision encoders to convert visual inputs into discrete tokens and make LLMs learn to predict them.
+For more details on the distinction between our method and other unified visual language models, please refer to Appendix~\ref{appendix:A}.